withnale/vcloud-tools/README.md

 ## Credentials

 vCloud Tools is based around [fog].
 To use it you'll need to give it credentials that allow it to talk to a VMware environment.
-Fog offers two ways to do this.

-### 1. Create a `.fog` file containing your credentials
+### Step 1.
+Create a `.fog` file containing your credentials

 To use this method, you need a `.fog` file in your home directory.